cannatag/ldap3/docs/manual/source/abstraction.rst

 As you can see the status of the entry is "Writable, Committed" and the read time has been updated.

+For specific types (boolean, integers and dates) you can set the value to the relevant Python type.
+The ldap3 library will perform the necessary conversion to the value expected from the LDAP server.

 You can discard the pending changes with ``e.entry_discard_changes()`` or delete the whole entry with ``e.delete()``.
 You can also move the Entry to another container in the DIT with ``e.entry_move()`` or renaming it with ``e.entry_rename)``.